 Protection.
-When a muscle is unable to contract due to overload or trauma, other muscles increase in tension to maintain stability in the area.
+When a muscle is unable to contract due to overload or trauma, your CNS will increase tension in other muscles to maintain stability of the associated joints.

 An acute example of this occurs following injury.
 You become unable to actively move certain joints due the protective work of your CNS.

 Strength.
 Strength is usually viewed as separate to flexibility but it’s a big part of the range of movement equation.